simranbains9810/agentic_hedge_fund/README.md

 - `matplotlib`
 - `seaborn`

-## **Disclaimer: This project is a proof of concept and does not reflect real trading or investment decisions.
+## **Disclaimer: This project is a proof of concept and does not reflect real trading or investment decisions**